akka/akka-http/docs/src/main/paradox/client-side/http2.md

 There are three mechanisms for a client to establish an HTTP/2 connection.
 Akka HTTP supports:

  - HTTP/2 over TLS
- - h2c with prior knowledge (which is plaintext)
+ - HTTP/2 over a plain TCP connection ("h2c with prior knowledge")

 The Akka HTTP doesn't support: